UK Firm of the Year

 ", which is very sporting of them.
 As a shipping specialist, the hours tend to be pretty civilised by City standards.
 Assistants report that on a day to day basis they are in at 9am and out by around 7pm; even the hardest workers leave by 7:30pm.

-It's strong litigation practice (providing 82% of revenue) has helped HFW avoid a battering in the credit crisis.
+Its strong litigation practice (providing 83% of the firm's revenue) has helped HFW avoid a battering in the credit crisis.
 Following an amazing year in 2008/09 when turnover shot up by 27% and partner profits by 26%, the firm grew by 1% in 2009/10 to £99.6m.
 Pretty small growth, but impressive at a time when most firms saw a fall in turnover.
-Growth seems to be back on track now, and in 2010/11 HFW posted an impressive 13% hike in revenue to £112.6m.
+Growth seems to be back on track now: in 2010/11 HFW posted an impressive 13% hike, and it climbed another 13.8% in 2012/13 to £141 million.
+PEP stood at £530,000, not much more than the year before.
+But that's partly becuase it's added 10 new equity partners to the rosta, bringing the total to 72.

-HFW has been expanding its international footprint too, with 11 global offices including three in Australia, plus associations in Dubai and Saudi Arabia.
+HFW has been expanding its international footprint too, with over 400 lawyers spread around 11 global offices including three in Australia, plus associations in Dubai and Saudi Arabia.
 All of which means "

 good opportunities for working abroad/secondments